Alexander-556/PowerShellScripts/README.md

 - Includes validation helpers to ensure the filename and desired folder are valid under Windows rules before proceeding.

-- Allows users to specify either relative or absolute paths for file operations, enhancing flexibility.
+- Accepts both relative and absolute path.

 _Work in Progress_
 👉 Check out the [Set-TouchFile README](./Project_Set-TouchFile/README.md)